robotic-esp/pdt/readme.md

 # Miscellaneous

-## Why OMPL?

-- Already well adopted in field (helps our mission)
-- Major changes in OMPL base classes needed
-- Mark & Lydia have release experience
-- Mark & Lydia can help with reasonable problem definitions
-- Possible integration with PlannerArena
-- Possible integration in core OMPL

 ## Formatting code

 We format our code on a style based on [Google's style guide](https://google.github.io/styleguide/cppguide.html).
 A good way to ensure that your contribution conforms to this style is to run `clang-format` on it before committing.
 You can format a specific file with